retooth2/xenharmlib/doc/quickstart.rst

 Note Intervals
 -----------------------------------

-Today's common western interval notation is shaped by pretty old ideas and has been handed down as a tradition for centuries without impactful revisitation from a modern eye.
-Even though every new generation of musicians struggles to understand the minute differences of perfect and imperfect intervals the system is so deeply ingrained in western harmonic analysis and composition that it is likely to stay for the foreseeable future.
+Today's common Western interval notation is shaped by pretty old ideas and has been handed down as a tradition for centuries without impactful revisitation from a modern eye.
+Even though every new generation of musicians struggles to understand the minute differences of perfect and imperfect intervals the system is so deeply ingrained in Western harmonic analysis and composition that it is likely to stay for the foreseeable future.